 How does Projection mapping work?

-Appropriate equipment and software support are required for quality projection mapping.
+Appropriate equipment and software support is required for quality projection mapping.
 The theory of self-projection, in theory, is simple: the projector projects video animation on a particular surface.
 But in practice, this is a bit more complicated.
-Regardless of the quality of animation, if the projection is not tailored to the dimensions, color, texture, and other surface characteristics (including other essential factors from location to light and lighting), the image will be blurry and the desired effect will be missed.
-However, if the basic projection requirements are met, the ultimate effect will only depend on the quality of the animation that needs to be adjusted to the architecture of the object in order to achieve 3D dimensions and movement without the help of special glasses.
+Regardless of the quality of the animation, if the projection is not tailored to the dimensions, color, texture, and other surface characteristics (including other essential factors from location to light and lighting), the image will be blurry, and the desired effect will be missed.
+However, if the basic projection requirements are met, the ultimate effect will only depend on the quality of the animation that needs to be adjusted to the architecture of the object to achieve 3D dimensions and movement without the help of special glasses.

 History of Projection mapping

 If you are trying to investigate a specific projection or video mapping history, you will find only 3-4 years old data.
 This is because projection mapping was called, and is the official name, "Spatial augmented reality."

 The more frequent use of this technology began at the beginning of the 21st century, specifically in 2005, with a sudden expansion and demand for a different and more recognizable way of entertainment and promotional activities that would leap from the conventional, already-seen methods.

 Although the rapid expansion of mapping dates from a very close past, it was first recorded in 1969 at Disneyland by opening a ride through the "Grim Grinning Ghost" theme.

 Types of Projection mapping